 19. One effect of "" (line) is to emphasize the speaker's feeling of 20.
 In line, "" is best understood to mean 21.
 Grammatically, the word "" (line) functions as 22.
 The speaker perceives the coming of chiefly in terms of 23.
 Which of the following is a subject treated in the poem?
 24. The most conventional, least idiosyncratic aspect of the poem is its 25.
 The sentiments expressed in the poem are closest to those expressed in which of the following quotations from other poets?
 26. Throughout the passage, is addressing 27.
 Which of the following adjectives best describes's speech?
 28. In the simile in line, "" is used to stand for 29.
-The phrase " 30.
+The phrase "" (line) refers to 30.
 Lines are based on which of the following?
 31. In line, "" means 32.
 Which of the following best paraphrases lines ("")?
 33's comment "" (lines) does which of the following? asserts/implies/compares/suggests/contrasts 34.
 Which of the following is used most extensively in the passage?
 35. The poem is best described as 36.
 Line suggests which of the following 37.
 Line presents an example of 38.
 Lines most strongly convey the speaker's 39.
 What does the speaker convey in lines?
-40. The quality of the allows the speaker to experience all of the following in the poem EXCEPT 41.
-All of the following contrasts are integral to the poem EXCEPT 42.
+40. The quality of the allows the speaker to experience all of the following in the poem EXCEPT A1.
+All of the following contracts are integral to the page EXCEPT.
+41. All of the following contrasts are integral to the poem EXCEPT 42.
 The imagery of the poem is characterized by 43.
 The title suggests which of the following?
 44. The narrator provides the clause "" most probably as 45.
-In line, "" refers to's belief that 46.
+In line, "" refers to"s belief that 46.
 Lines chiefly serve to show that was capable of 47.
 In lines, "" is best interpreted to mean that 48.
 The dominant element of and's meeting (lines) is 49.
 The images in lines suggest that 50.
 In line, "" is best interpreted to mean's 51.
 The chief effect of the imagery and figures of speech in lines is to 52.
 By comparing to "" (line) the narrator invites further comparison between 53.
 The excerpt is chiefly concerned with a plan/decision/hope/dispute/problem 54.
 Which of the following best describes's speech?
-55. At the of the excerpt,probably believes thathad been 2004 MC stems The narrator's use of the adverbs "" and "" as nouns signifying types of helps to emphasize thes' essential/concern/style/indifference/sense 2.
-Thein the passage are characterized chiefly by description of their
+55. At the of the excerpt,probably believes thathad been 2004 MC stems 1.
+The narrator's use of the adverbs "" and "" as nouns signifying types of helps to emphasiz 1.
+The narrator's use of the adverbs "" and "" as nouns signifying types of helps to emphasiz thes' essential/concern/style/indifference/sense